 Pick your path!

-This write-up is about the PC video game, not the movie.
+This write-up is about the PC video game, not the film.

 The game was lauded nearly universally upon its release for many aspects.
 Its feel was one of the bigger things; it has succeeded mightily in capturing the urban hell and decay of the 1982 movie.
 As you play this game, and move between the rain-sodden and gloomy streets, you often feel you're part of the film, acting out a parallel part to that of Harrison Ford's Rick Deckard.
 Which is precisely what you are doing.